emacsmirror/puppet-ts-mode/README.md

-# Emacs major mode for Puppet using tree-sitter
+# Emacs major mode for Puppet using Tree-sitter

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Build Status](https://github.com/smoeding/puppet-ts-mode/actions/workflows/CI.yaml/badge.svg)](https://github.com/smoeding/puppet-ts-mode/actions/workflows/CI.yaml)

-This is a major mode to edit Puppet manifests using a tree-sitter parser.
+This is a major mode to edit Puppet manifests using a Tree-sitter parser.
 It is a rewrite of the original [Puppet mode for Emacs](https://github.com/voxpupuli/puppet-mode)

 **Note:** This is still work in progress; many details concerning font-lock or indentation might not yet work as expected.
 Most convenience functions of the old puppet-mode are not (yet) implemented.